-It is just a matter of typing a word or phrase of what you need, it needs not to be grammatical either, in any case it will find the closest match where many viewers have visited for their convenience.
+It is just a matter of typing a word or phrase of what you need, it needs not to be grammatical either, in any case, it will find the closest match where many viewers have visited for their convenience.

-Once a user types a request to know about, it will take a fraction of a second to get the list of search.
+Once a user types a request to know about, it will take a fraction of a second to get the list of a search.
 The list will tell the available sites in relation to the request.

-Here in the above image the search engine was given search criteria to search about Computers and Google took 0.79 seconds to check and the count is About 1,060,000,000 results.
+Here in the above image, the search engine was given search criteria to search about Computers and Google took 0.79 seconds to check and the count is About 1,060,000,000 results.

 If someone plans to buy a vehicle.
 He can use the search engine and select a vehicle that he wants.
-What one must do is to decide the thing he wants to search and then select the search engine and then he can type on the search bar here it is the vehicle. what are the options that vehicle has, what is the location of that vehicle sale ,price of the vehicle and anything he wants to know.
+What one must do is to decide the thing he wants to search and then select the search engine and then he can type on the search bar here it is the vehicle. what are the options that vehicle has, what is the location of that vehicle sale, the price of the vehicle and anything he wants to know?
 After he researches all the things, he can select a vehicle.
 Mostly the search is from around the world.
 However one can look into a particular geographical location as well. if someone needs to buy something from any other country, He can use the same way through the search engine.

 Today everyone who has computer knowledge does depend on the net to get information.
 One may visit the site to buy something, a kid might look into a game, may look into a cooking recipe and the list will go on.
 Thereby network traffic is generated.
 This traffic is also used to generate income for some of those who use it.